-For panels 1-6, each MEPS longitudinal weight file was released with a variance structure unique to the particular MEPS sample for that panel.
 When analyzing subpopulations and/or low prevalence events, it may be desirable to pool together more than one panel of MEPS-HC data to yield sample sizes large enough to generate reliable estimates.
-This file contains the variance estimation variables (STRA9605, PSU9605) that should be applied when producing esimates using any of the first six MEPS panels.
-STRA9605 and PSU9605 reconcile the differences in the variance units between the units on the released annual MEPS public use files.
-Refer to HC-036 Pooled Estimation File for more information.
+If only data from Panels 7 and beyond are being pooled, then simply use the strata and psu variables provided on the longitudinal files for pooled estimation4.
+However, because Panels 1-6 MEPS longitudinal weight files were released with panel-specific variance structures, it is necessary to obtain the set of appropriate variance estimation variables from the HC-036 Pooled Estimation File when pooling involves these panels.
+This Panel 11 file also includes the set of variance estimation variables (STRA9607, PSU9607) that should be applied when producing estimates using any of the first six MEPS panels.
+STRA9607 and PSU9607 reconcile the differences in the variance units between the units on the released annual MEPS public use files (see HC-036 file documentation for more information).